 - Architect In Charge:TDO

-From the architect.
+Text description provided by the architects.
 Selleney replaces a tired, single storey house in need of major works, with a light and inspiring 4/5 bed, 230 sq. metre family home.

 TDO’s proposals for the house near Windsor included the substantial demolition of previous additions to the original 19C cottage, which was retained and carefully refurbished.
 A significant new build element provides the majority of the accommodation.

 Set up around a series of sightlines, the building explores a transition from the moment of arrival to a gradual immersion in the garden setting.